jaericho/jaericho.github.io/_drafts/2020-06-16-Big-Bang-Theory-Recut.md

 * Ep13 - **The Confirmation Polarization** - Two other scientists prove super asymmetry.
 Penny's a new team leader.
 * Ep15 - **The Donation Oscillation** - Penny tries to derail Leonards baby plans.
 * Ep17 - *The Conference Valuation - maybe, more of Penny's sales leadership.*
+* Ep18 - **The Laureate Accumulation** - Sheldon and Amy confront the other scientists.
+* *Ep19 - The Inspiration Deprivation - maybe, Sheldon and Amy get called into HR.*

 ---